dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 All uninitialized instance variables have the value `null`.

 All instance variables generate an implicit *getter* method.
+Non-final instance variables and
-Non-final and `late final` instance variables also generate an implicit *setter* method.
+`late final` instance variables without initializers also generate an implicit *setter* method.
 For details, see [Getters and setters](#getters-and-setters).